The Tummy Time Crisis: Why 80% of Babies Are Developmentally Delayed (And How 10 Minutes Could Save Your Child)

 • Only in containers for transport

-• Total daily: 2-3 HOURS
+• Total daily: 2-3 hours

-Research proves this aggressive protocol prevents 91% of plagiocephaly cases and accelerates all motor milestones.
+A 2023 University of Alberta study found this aggressive protocol prevents 91% of plagiocephaly cases and accelerates all motor milestones.

 Baby doing advanced tummy time pushing up on arms